Food Chemicals Codex: Applications

-Relations
+Related compendia

 JECFA

 The FCC and standards from the Joint FAO/WHO Expert Committee on Food Additives (JEFCA) are both used throughout the world.
 The FCC is a more comprehensive compendium and includes ingredients that are not considered by JECFA.
 More specifically, the FCC is a compendium for all food ingredients, while JECFA considers only "food additives" for inclusion in its compendium.
-Examples of substances included in the FCC, but not in JECFA standards, are soybean oil, sucrose, fructose, and sodium chloride -- substances considered by JECFA to be foods or food ingredients, but not "food additives."
+Examples of substances included in the FCC, but not in JECFA standards, are soybean oil, sucrose, fructose, and sodium chloride—substances considered by JECFA to be foods or food ingredients, but not "food additives."
 Furthermore, the FCC considers for inclusion essential oils, functional food ingredients, and U.S. GRAS-Notified and GRAS-self-determined ingredients.
 The broader range of ingredients encompassed by the FCC generates a compendium for the food industry that is often considered more complete and more useful.

 GRAS

-As a list of food substances not requiring a formal premarket review by FDA to assure their safety, GRAS list is directly regulated and updated by FDA.By 1997 FDA had tentatively concluded that it could no longer devote substantial resources to the GRAS affirmation petition process.
-As a result, FDA launched the GRAS Notification Program so as to update the list.
+As a list of food substances not requiring a formal premarket review by FDA to assure their safety, the GRAS list is directly regulated and updated by FDA.
+By 1997, the FDA had tentatively concluded that it could no longer devote substantial resources to the GRAS affirmation petition process.
+As a result, the FDA launched the GRAS Notification Program so as to update the list.
 FCC standards are reviewed and approved by independent experts.
 All proposed standards and revisions for the FCC are first posted in the free, online FCC Forum for a 90-day public comment period.